tviti/phx_files/README.md

 This library may work with data files produced by other Phoenix brand receivers, but is only tested with `MTU-5A` data.

+I am also trying to include utilities that I have developed during my time working with Phoenix data, that I think might be useful for other people.

 ## Latitude and Longtitude formats

 The format for the `LATG` and `LNGG` fields in the `.TBL` files is a little confusing (well... it confused me at first).